Skip to content

 In the fourth quarter 2024, ICEYE will communicate the deprecation plan for the legacy SLC format, with the legacy format persisting through 2025.
 ICEYE customers are advised to discontinue use of the legacy SLC format and instead adopt the new Cloud Optimized GeoTIFF SLC format in particular to enjoy its benefits.
 ICEYE welcomes dialogue with customers to assist with this transition.

-5.4 Dwell and Dwell Fine Exclusive Data Products
+5.4 Dwell, Dwell Fine and Dwell Precise Exclusive Data Products

 5.4.1 Colorized Sub-Aperture Image (CSI)